 Complaints procedure for Business.gov.nl

-This information has been made available by the partners of Business.gov.nl: Ondernemersplein.nl, Netherlands Enterprise Agency (RVO), Netherlands Chamber of Commerce (KvK), Immigration and Naturalisation Service (IND), Netherlands Tax and Customs Administration (Belastingdienst).
+This information has been made available by the partners of Business.gov.nl: Ondernemersplein.nl, Netherlands Enterprise Agency (RVO), Netherlands Chamber of Commerce (KvK), Immigration and Naturalisation Service (IND), Statistics Netherlands (CBS), and the Dutch Tax and Customs Administration (Belastingdienst).

 Article 1.
 Definitions

 In this procedure, the terms are defined as follows:

 a.
 Business.gov.nl: a digital platform initiated by the Ministry of Economic Affairs and Climate Policy together with its Cooperating Partners offering entrepreneurs and aspiring entrepreneurs access to information from and transactions with different levels and organizations of government and other public and private organizations broadly speaking;